 When considering 1) students for practicum and/or internship, and 2) program graduates for employment, licensure, and/or certification, the faculty of the Counselor Education Department will endorse candidates only for positions for which they qualify by education, training, and personal qualifications.
 Program and/or degree requirements as defined by the student's Graduation Planner will serve as a guide to faculty when recommending students and graduates for specific positions in either a clinical mental health counseling or school counseling setting.
-The Clinical Mental Health Counseling and School Counseling programs offered by the WSU

-Counselor Education Department are accredited by the Council for Accreditation of Counseling and Related Educational Programs through 2025.
+The Clinical Mental Health Counseling and School Counseling programs offered by the WSU Counselor Education Department are accredited by the Council for Accreditation of Counseling and Related Educational Programs through 2025.
+The following requirements align with CACREP accreditation standards.

-Supervision Requests for Practicum or Internship Students from Other Universities

-Every effort will be made by the Counselor Education Department faculty to work collaboratively with other universities requesting supervision of their practicum or internship students.
+Supervision Requests for Practicum or Internship Students from Other Universities collaboratively with other universities requesting supervision of their practicum or internship students.
 All requests for practicum or internship supervision must come from the university.
 No requests from students will be considered.